ltrc/SSF-to-CONLL-Convertor/README.md

 4       .
 SYM     <fs af='.,punc,,,,,,' drel='rsym:raha' posn='40' name='.' chunkId='BLK' chunkType='head:BLK'>
 </Sentence>
 ```
-Dependencies are:
+Following are the dependencies of the convertor:
 ```
 1. headcomputation
 2. vibhakticomputation
 ```
-Set the environment variable ssf2conll to conll converter folder in ~/.bashrc as
+Set the environment variable ssf2conll to the converter directory in ~/.bashrc as:
 ```
-export ssf2conll="PATH OF CONLL CONVERTER FOLDER"
+export ssf2conll="/home/usr/SSF-to-CONLL-Convertor"
 ```